-If you don’t have a child, January may be the ideal month to schedule your annual eye exam.
-Just remember, “a new year, a new eye exam.”
-It won’t be hard to forget.
+January is a great time to schedule your annual eye exam.
+Just remember, “a new year, a new eye exam” to help you remember.

-Eye exams are often pushed aside by people with great vision and even those with poor sight, but as noted by AllAboutVision.com, routine exams are important regardless of age or physical health.
+Eye exams are often pushed aside by people with great vision and even those with poor sight, but routine exams are important regardless of age or physical health.

-The eye doctors, including the ones at Performance Eyecare, do much more than determine your prescription, if any, for eyeglasses or contact lenses during your eye exam.
+The eye doctors do much more than determine your prescription, if any, for eyeglasses or contact lenses during your eye exam.
 They also check them for common eye diseases, assess how your eyes work together as a team and evaluate your eyes as an indicator of your overall health.

 Eye doctors are often the first health care professionals to detect chronic systematic diseases such as high blood pressure and diabetes.

-So what does the eye doctor check for during your eye exam?
+So what does e eye doctor check for during your eye exam?
 As mentioned above, it’s more than you think.

 Eye doctors check the eyes for refractive error, which refers to nearsightedness, farsightedness and astigmatism.
 This can be corrected with eye glasses, contacts or surgery.